superdrdood/veizy11ty/posts/2015/06/deadcore-mini-review/index.md

   - "Video Games"
 layout: layouts/post.njk
 coverImage: "Deadcore.jpg"
+excerpt: "What I love about the Steam Summer Sale is that so many games go on sale for such a cheap price, it’s almost impossible to not look at what the games are.
+When a game I’ve never heard of is available for £2 it would be insanity not to see what it’s about.
+And with DeadCore I am so glad I did."
 ---
 What I love about the Steam Summer Sale is that so many games go on sale for such a cheap price, it’s almost impossible to not look at what the games are.
 When a game I’ve never heard of is available for £2 it would be insanity not to see what it’s about.
 And with DeadCore I am so glad I did.

 ![DeadCore](images/Deadcore.jpg "DeadCore")